jeamon/web-based-jobs-worker-service/README.md

 Each start of the worker creates a folder to host all three logs files (web requests - jobs - jobs deletion).
 There is a single log where the worker will persist its standard output and standard error - worker dot log.

+## Features

-* Below is a summary of current available features - this section will be kept update :
+Below is a summary of current available features.
+This section will be updated as project continue:

-01. command-line options to start or stop or restart the worker
+* command-line options to start or stop or restart the worker
-02. command-line option to check the status of the worker service
+* command-line option to check the status of the worker service
-03. submit one or several jobs from browser or any web client
+* submit one or several jobs from browser or any web client
-04. check the status of one or several jobs based on their ids
+* check the status of one or several jobs based on their ids
-05. request the stop one or several jobs based on their ids
+* request the stop one or several jobs based on their ids
-06. fetch the execution result of a singlejob based on its id
+* fetch the execution result of a singlejob based on its id
-07. request the status of all submitted jobs
+* request the status of all submitted jobs
-08. request the stop of all running jobs
+* request the stop of all running jobs
-09. unique output log folder for each worker startup
+* unique output log folder for each worker startup
-10. single fixed worker log for standard output & error
+* single fixed worker log for standard output & error
-11. per startup web server log and jobs log and deletion cron log
+* per startup web server log and jobs log and deletion cron log
-12. https-only local web server with auto-generated self-signed certificate
+* https-only local web server with auto-generated self-signed certificate

 Please feel free to have a look at the [usage section](#usage) for examples.